bittricky/rpgs/README.md

 - **Manufacturer**: Company that developed/published the platform
 - **Details**: Key features, specifications, or historical significance

-This reference table can be used to decode device values in your dataset and provide context about each gaming platform's capabilities and market position.
+This reference table can be used to decode device values in the dataset and provide context about each gaming platform's capabilities and market position.

 ---